 To perform these functions, the Supervision Section is split into teams, as outlined below.

-This team is responsible for co-ordinating the risk assessment process of subject persons to create an ML/FT risk profile for each subject person.
-The results of the risk assessment process then guides in implementing a risk-based approach to supervision, meaning that more frequent and intense supervision is applied to those sectors and subject persons which poses the highest ML/FT risks.
+This team is responsible for co-ordinating the risk assessment process of subject persons to create an ML/FT risk profile for each subject person which is utilised to guide supervisory teams in implementing a risk-based approach to supervision.

-To achieve this, the Risk team is responsible for formulating and applying the FIAU’s risk assessment methodology.
-This is achieved through the collection and understanding of risk data arising from various data sources, including information from subject persons themselves, from the prudential regulator and from the FIAU’s analytical function. which is in turn analysed and assessed to build subject persons’ risk profiles.
+To achieve this, the Risk team is responsible for formulating and applying the FIAU’s risk assessment methodology through the collection, analysing and assessing of data arising from various data sources, including information from subject persons themselves, from the prudential regulator and from the FIAU’s analytical function.

 To ensure adequate supervisory coverage of all the sub-sectors in which subject persons operate, the Supervision team is split into three distinct teams: